 \section{Abstract}

-Personalized Federated Learning is essential in AI-driven ubiquitous systems, supporting the distributed development of models able to adapt to diverse and evolving user behaviors while safeguarding privacy.
-Despite addressing heterogeneous user data distributions in collaborative model training, existing methods often face limitations balancing personalization and generalization, oversimplifying user similarities, or relying heavily on global models.
-In this paper, we propose FedSub, a novel federated approach designed to enhance personalization through the use of class-aware prototypes and model subnetworks.
-Prototypes serve as compact representations of user data, clustered on the server to identify similarities based on specific label patterns.
-Concurrently, subnetworks -- model components necessary to process each class -- are extracted locally and fused by the server according to these clusters, producing highly tailored model updates for each user.
-This fine-grained, class-specific aggregation of clients' models allows FedSub to capture the unique characteristics of individual user data patterns.
-The effectiveness of FedSub is validated in three real-world scenarios characterized by high data heterogeneity, derived from human activity recognition and mobile health applications.
-Experimental evaluations demonstrate FedSub’s performance improvements with respect to the state-of-the-art and significant advancements in personalization for ubiquitous systems based on personal mobile and wearable devices.
+Personalized Federated Learning aims at addressing the challenges of non-IID data in collaborative model training.
+However, existing methods struggle to balance personalization and generalization, often oversimplifying client similarities or relying too heavily on global models.
+In this paper, we propose FedSub, a novel approach that introduces class-aware model updates based on data prototypes and model subnetworks fusion to enhance personalization.
+Prototypes serve as compact representations of client data for each class, clustered on the server to capture label-specific similarities among the clients.
+Meanwhile, model subnetworks encapsulate the most relevant components to process each class and they are then fused on the server based on the identified clusters to generate fine-grained, class-specific, and highly personalized model updates for each client.
+Experimental results in three real-world scenarios with high data heterogeneity in human activity recognition and mobile health applications demonstrate the effectiveness of FedSub with respect to state-of-the-art methods to achieve fast convergence and high classification performance.